Judge Alex

-Judge Alex is an American arbitration-based reality court show that was presided over by retired police officer, lawyer, and Florida Judge Alex Ferrer.
-The series premiered on September 12, 2005, 4 months after Texas Justice concluded.
-The series ended on May 21, 2014.
+Judge Alex is an American arbitration-based reality court show presided over by retired police officer, lawyer, and Florida Judge Alex Ferrer.
+The series premiered on September 12, 2005, replacing Texas Justice on most of its stations, and ended on May 21, 2014.
 The show aired in syndication.

-On January 17, 2014, it was announced that Judge Alex had ceased production.
+On January 17, 2014, the series was canceled after nine seasons.
 The final episode aired on May 21, 2014, With reruns continuing until August of that year.

-As the child of Cuban immigrants, Ferrer is fully bilingual.
+Reruns would briefly air during the 2016-17 season on most stations.

 Judge Alex Ferrer

-While Ferrer handled cases that ranged from armed robberies to kidnappings and first-degree murders as a Florida circuit court judge, his cases on Judge Alex have been described as far tamer, entertaining, and by the arbiter himself as often "bizarre."
+Ferrer handled cases that ranged from armed robberies to kidnappings and first-degree murders as a Florida circuit court judge.
 Every three weeks, he taped ten cases a day over three days previously in Houston where the show was based (In the 2010-2011 season the show moved to Sunset Bronson Studios in Los Angeles); he then flew back home to Miami, where he lives with his wife and two children.

-Personable and sensible with a sense of humor, Ferrer was not overly harsh or given to mouthing off like some of his judicial counterparts, though he did keep a firm control over his courtroom and did not allow misconduct or disrespect.
+Using his sense of humor, Ferrer was not overly harsh or given to mouthing off like some of his judicial counterparts, though he did keep a firm control over his courtroom and did not allow misconduct or disrespect.
 Ferrer's rulings were often prefaced by his explanation of the law at hand to his audience.